Michigan

 Perimeter Barrier Project

 EPA and BASF continue to finalize the Perimeter Barrier Project, a comprehensive, long-term groundwater protection measure, which includes constructing a physical barrier/wall along the north, east, and south property boundary of the North Works site.
-The project is progressing through several design phases with EPA.

 Perimeter Resin Pilot Test Groundwater Collection System

 In 2023, BASF received approval to operate a Perimeter Resin Pilot Test groundwater collection system to address PFAS in groundwater from historic joint firefighting exercises with the City of Wyandotte.
 The new system began operating in July 2023 and will be operated until construction of the Perimeter Barrier Project is completed.
+A larger treatment system is included in the Perimeter Barrier Project which will replace this Pilot Test system.

 Upper Trenton Channel Sediment Removal Project

-More information can be found hereATSDR Human Health Assessment for Downriver Community
+More information can be found here.

-BASF coordinates with all local, state and federal regulatory agencies to ensure our sites operate within all mandated environmental guidelines and reporting requirements.
+BASF coordinates with all local, state and federal regulatory agencies to ensure our sites operate within mandated environmental guidelines and reporting requirements.
 Consistent with our commitment to the Responsible Care program, the company proactively employs comprehensive safety and environmental protective measures in our operations.